github-aws-runners/terraform-aws-github-runner/modules/orchestration-providers/scale-set/README.md

 The task receives only the group name, group path, and a SHA-256 revision.
 It loads the direct children with `GetParametersByPath`.
 Standard parameters are limited to 4096 encoded bytes and Advanced parameters to 8192 encoded bytes; Terraform validates every leaf against the selected tier and limits the decoded aggregate for one group to 4 MiB.
 The group revision changes the task definition whenever any reconciler configuration changes.

-Terraform always emits `sessionOwner`.
-An omitted value normally resolves to `<group>.<runner-config>`; if that would exceed the runtime's 256-character limit, the module truncates both readable components and appends a deterministic hash.
+Terraform derives `sessionOwner` locally as `<group>.<runner-config>`; if that would exceed the runtime's 256-character limit, the module truncates both readable components and appends a deterministic hash.

 GitHub credential **values** never enter Terraform configuration, task definitions, or controller-config parameters.
 Each leaf carries only three Parameter Store names.
 The task role can read the exact credential parameter ARNs for its group and decrypt only explicitly declared KMS keys.